 5. Parents are not permitted to visit classrooms without first speaking with the principal regarding a set appointment.

 6. Parents and Visitors are not permitted to visit our floors, our gym or our cafeterias without approval from the principal.
 This protocol excludes school events such as concerts, parent meetings, and awards assemblies etc., which are being held in any of these locations.
 Failure to adhere to this policy is in direct violation of trespass Ordinance and will be addressed accordingly.

 7. Visitors are required to speak and behave in a respectful, non-threatening manner in our school and on campus.
 Visitors who cannot follow this rule will be excluded from entering our building for one year unless they make an approved appointment with the principal.

 All electronics including cell phones must be turned in to the advisory teacher each morning and will be returned at the end of each day.
-If a student refuses to turn their phone in or lock the phone in their locker then the cell phone or technological device will be confiscated and only returned to a parent/guardian.
+If a student refuses to turn their phone in then the cell phone or technological device will be confiscated and only returned to a parent/guardian.
 The use of cell phones, MP3 players, video games, and other electronic devices is extremely disruptive of the educational

 environment.
 The use of these devices during school hours also reduces the safety of everyone in the school building.
 The School District of Philadelphia’s Code of Student Conduct was adopted to support a safe learning environment for the entire school community.
 The District’s policy regarding the use of cell phones reads as

-If a student brings a cell phone or telephonic device to school and refuses to place the phone in their locker or give to their homeroom teacher for safe keeping it will be confiscated and returned only to the parent or guardian of the student.
+If a student brings a cell phone or telephonic device to school and refuses to give to their homeroom teacher for safe keeping it will be confiscated and returned only to the parent or guardian of the student.
 Upon a second violation or if the device is used during the commission of a crime the school will confiscate the device and hold the device until the final day of school.